-Comment: Triaz has a systematic, well-organized and SMART process in place to follow-up on CAPs.
-The brand could show substantial progress made on various Corrective Action Plans of its suppliers.
-Triaz is cooperating with suppliers to remediate the issues identified in the CAPs, addressing both the issues that are more easily solved and the more complex topics.
+Comment: Triaz has a systematic and well-organized process in place to follow-up on CAPs.
+Triaz is cooperating with suppliers to remediate the issues identified in the CAPs, addressing both the issues that are easily solved as well as the more complex topics.

-The brand has a detailed knowledge of the situation at their main suppliers and is willing to find factory specific (root) causes to understand why issues are not improved.
+The brand has detailed knowledge of the situation at their main suppliers and is willing to find factory specific (root) causes to understand why issues are not yet improved.

-Triaz does not yet systematically involve worker representation in the remediation process.
+Triaz does not yet systematically involve worker representation in the remediation process but is working on ways to make this a more imbedded approach in its CAP remediation strategy.